Gift Ideas For Older Parents (Updated 2022)

 Raised garden beds look great but are also good for elderly gardeners as they don’t have to lean down or kneel.
 These raised planter boxes are easy to assemble and are covered in water-resistant paint so are durable enough for outdoor use all year long.
 There are eight separate cubes so you can grow different flowers, herbs and vegetables separately and each cube has drainage.

 This is the future of kitchen herb gardens!
 The VegeBox is eco-friendly and comes with automated, LED lights to ensure plants flourish.
 You can use it for herbs, but also to grow flowers and plants.
 It’s easy to maintain – the roots are suspended in water and air so they get enough water and oxygen for fast and healthy growth and long life.
+Great for a garden enthusiast that struggles to access the garden easily, bring a little of the garden inside.

 Gifts That Help The Environment